aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![AWS Provider](https://img.shields.io/badge/provider-AWS-orange?logo=amazon-aws&color=ff9900)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)

-The project is an example how to use AWS Resource Groups Tagging API to retrieve a specific tag and then based on found resources pull additional information from respective service APIs to generate a configuration file (JSON) to build a CloudWatch Dashboard with _reasonable_ metrics and alarms.
-Optionally customers can also deploy a central alarm dashboard to monitor alarms across an AWS Organization, AWS Organization OU or across arbitrary number of AWS accounts.
+The project is an example how to use AWS Resource Groups Tagging API to retrieve a list of AWS resources with a specific tag and building a CloudWatch Dashboard with _reasonable_ metrics and alarms.
+Optionally customers can also deploy a Central Alarm Dashboard to monitor alarms across an AWS Organization, AWS Organization OU or across arbitrary number of AWS accounts.

 ## Features
 ### 1. Metric dashboards